When it comes to health, we may feel as though we are continually striving for a greater quality of life.

-Furthermore, a recent Swedish study of more than 3.4 million elderly people has suggested that owning a dog could help older people who live alone reduce early death by 36 per cent.
+Furthermore, a Swedish study of more than 3.4 million elderly people has suggested that owning a dog could help older people who live alone reduce early death by 33 per cent.
 The research says this could be down to offering companionship, but also recognises it could be due to different factors such as increased exercise and changes in gut bacteria.

 According to research led by Silvia Colicino, introducing a dog into your home could also reduce the risk of allergies.

 The PhD student from Imperial College London, along with other researchers from various British universities, has found that young children were less likely to develop asthma in later life if they are exposed to dogs in their home.

 This may be due to the 'helpful' protective bacteria that dogs carry - bacteria that could help children build immunity during their early stages of development.

 However, other potential signs that were shown to predict an increased likelhood of developing asthma symptoms in adulthood were allergies to cats, having eczema, or having hayfever by the age of five, so unfortunately, there's no guarantee that owning a dog would erradicate allergies completely!

 At Compare Cover, we've previously looked at the link between the affect of happiness on our health.
 Although a lot of external environmental factors will contribute to both our happiness levels and our wellbeing, there are studies to suggest that those who are happier can have lower levels of stress hormones, as well as other physical benefits.

 So if having your own best furry friend makes you happy, it could also be good for your health!

 Time seems to fly by when you have a baby on your hands, so typical development milestones may feel as though they happen overnight when you're a new parent!
 While every child is different, most babies...